files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

 ---
-title: Introducing the next major release of Files (version v2.3)
+title: Introducing the next major release of Files - v2.3
 description: version 2.3 is now availible to download as a free update.
 thumbnail: /blog-resources/filesv2-3/HeroImage.jpg
 date: 2022-7-5